cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 After the user clicks the "Set Alarm" button, there is a one second delay before the countdown clock starts showing.
 Can you find a way to "remove" that delay?

+Here is one way to implement "Change background color when countdown reaches zero":
+- Create a CSS class (in `style.css`) for the background when countdown reaches zero.
+- In JS, when the countdown reaches zero, add this CSS class to `<body>`.
+- In JS, whenever you need to reset the background, remove the CSS class from `<body>`.

+If you can make this work, you can also change the CSS properties to make the background blinks.

 ### Quote Generator

 #### Sprint-3/quote-generator/quotes.js